quicwg/multipath/draft-ietf-quic-multipath.md

 can be used:

 * The receiver side counts the number of ACK-eliciting packets received for each paths, and keeps a per-path ACK timer.
-An ACK from that path is triggered when the number of ACK-eliciting packets received on that path surpasses the path's ACK-eliciting threshold or the path's ACK-timer expires.
+An ACK from that path is triggered when either
+  a) the number of ACK-eliciting packets received on that path surpasses the path's ACK-eliciting threshold or b) the path's ACK-timer expires.

 * Each path records the largest packet received on that path and the receive time of that packet.
 When an ACK is sent on that path, the ACK Delay field is